-The author of this story is American, born on Long Island, in fact.
+Despite the Chinese setting, the author of The Story About Ping is American, born on Long Island, in fact.

 I’m reminded of the work of Margaret Wise Brown in that both Wise Brown and Flack had the uncanny knack of including the most unlikely details, which they somehow knew would appeal to young children.
 While Brown is writing a story about saying goodnight to all of the things in and outside a bedroom, Flack just knows to put eyes on the boat.

-Basically, this is an adventure story with mythic structure.
+Basically, The Story About Ping is an adventure story with mythic structure.